Dynamic Line Rating: Expanding Transmission Grid Capacity for Clean Energy

 But knowing this isn’t enough, he said.
 Utilities and grid operators must integrate this kind of data into grid operations and markets to make it effective, and regulatory structures that reward grid investments need to change to incentivize more efficient operations as well.

-A decade of DLR proving points, technology development
+A decade of DLR proving points and technology development

 The value of DLR is well established.
-Belgian grid operator Elia has been testing it since 2008, and results indicate the 5 to 20 percent increase in ratings it can discover can improve market dispatch cost-effectiveness and increase integration and reduce curtailment of solar and wind power, according to a 2020 report from International Renewable Energy Agency (IRENA).
+Belgian grid operator Elia has been testing it since 2008, and results indicate the 5 to 20 percent increase in ratings it can achieve can improve market dispatch cost-effectiveness, as well as boost integration and reduce curtailment of solar and wind power, according to a 2020 report from the International Renewable Energy Agency.

-U.S. Department of Energy tests over the past decade have found similar results, according to a 2019 report to Congress.
+Tests conducted by the U.S. Department of Energy over the past decade have found similar results, according to a 2019 report to Congress.
 Texas utility Oncor and the New York Power Authority found average real-time transmission capacity at least 30 percent greater than static ratings, and sometimes much higher, according to analysis from Rob Gramlich, founder and president of research group Grid Strategies.
 Improvements like these could slash U.S. transmission grid congestion costs, which the group estimates have risen from $6.2 billion in 2016 to $8.3 billion in 2018.

-DLR could be particularly valuable for wind power, which makes up much of the variable generation that’s being curtailed in wind-rich parts of the U.S. grid.
+DLR could be particularly valuable for wind power, which makes up much of the variable generation that’s being curtailed in wind-rich segments of the U.S. grid.
 That’s because temperature is the main variable for power line capacity, and wind speed is a primary determinant of temperature.
 In other words, the same variable that increases wind power generation capacity can also boost the capacity of power lines carrying it to market, Gramlich noted.

 Over the past decade, DLR technology providers have been fine-tuning their platforms to deliver more actionable data for grid operators.
-Ampacimon has deployed its line-mounted systems on more than 50 transmission lines with five North American utilities including Arizona Public Service and New York Power Authority.
-Lindsey Systems has installed its sensors on power lines operated by utilities including National Grid and Hydro Quebec.
+Belgian startup Ampacimon has deployed its line-mounted systems on more than 50 transmission lines with five North American utilities including Arizona Public Service and New York Power Authority.
+Lindsey Systems has installed its sensors on power lines operated by utilities including National Grid and Hydro-Quebec.

 LineVision is working with U.S. utilities including American Electric Power, National Grid, Xcel Energy, Dominion Energy and federal power authority Tennessee Valley Authority, as well as European utilities in Hungary, Greece, Slovenia and Austria in a cross-border transmission project dubbed Farcross.
 Its work so far indicates that DLR can reveal “anywhere between 15 and 40 percent additional capacity,” Gilmer said.